enriquedevs/minesweeper/README.md

 # minesweeper
-Minesweeper game on flask and react
+Minesweeper game developed on Flask and React